The Staggering Costs of Overpouring

 Overpouring reduces the opportunity to sell more drinks because customers get intoxicated faster, consuming fewer beverages overall.

-This means bartenders and servers make more money once overpouring stops since it increases sales and tipping opportunities.
+This means bartenders and servers make more money once overpouring stops because it increases sales and tipping opportunities.

-· Typical overpours its spirit cocktail by 53%.
+· Typically overpours its spirit cocktails by 53%.

 · Historically sells on average 2.5 spirit cocktails per customer.

-· Finds 1 out of 8 customers now order an additional cocktail.
+· Finds that 1 out of 8 customers now orders an additional cocktail.

 Final Thoughts